 For large beef barn projects, we serve the entire Midwest, including:

 Remington is a small town in Indiana located halfway between Chicago and Indianapolis just off Interstate 65.

 We have driving directions and a map available if you plan on stopping by.

 If possible, call ahead so we can make arrangements.
 However, walk-ins are welcome, too.

 Call us and let’s talk.
 In order to provide an accurate price, we’ll need to ask you some questions about building size, style and use.

-That depends.
-We avoid gimmicky sales techniques.
-Instead, we prefer to price our buildings fairly and in a way that reflects the realities of each project.
+We prefer to price our buildings fairly and in a way that reflects the realities of each project.
 That means projects that have “ready sites” or are timed to perfectly fill a void in our project schedule (like in the winter) may get extra-special pricing.